Diplomats, Government Officials, and Employees of International Organizations

-If the applicant qualifies for a diplomatic or official visa, the Embassy waives the fingerprinting requirement and the visa application fee.
-The Embassy processes the visa and notifies the employing organization to arrange for pick up.
+If the applying applicant is qualified, the Embassy processes the visa and notifies the employing organization to arrange for pick up.

 If the applicant does not qualify for a diplomatic or official visa, the Embassy returns the application to the applicant or courier.
 The applicant will be directed to 1) wait for administrative processing to finish, 2) provide further documentation, or 3) to reapply and fill out a DS-160 application in the correct visa class, then book a visa appointment through the online appointment booking system or call center.
 Such applicants must pay the visa application fee (unless they have a diplomatic passport) and bring the receipt to the Embassy in Skopje on the day of the interview.
 Applicants should provide, at the time of their visa interview, a diplomatic note attesting to their purpose of travel.

-Government officials or members of international organizations that do not qualify for diplomatic or official visas must use regular visa appointment procedure.
+Government officials or members of international organizations that do not qualify for diplomatic or official visas must use regular visa appointment procedure in Skopje.
 For further details please click here.

 Government and International Organization officials who are currently in the United States may renew their visas while still in the United States.
 Please see the website here for additional information.